OpenCMISS/examples/cellml/Fortran/README.rst

    :start-after: !DOC-START cellml setup environment
    :end-before: !DOC-END cellml setup environment

 Having flagged the desired variables, we finish the creation of the CellML environment.
-This triggers the instantion of the CellML model into a computable black box for use by solvers in OpenCMISS-Iron control loops.
+This triggers the instantion of the CellML model into a computable black box for use by solvers in OpenCMISS control loops.

 We are then able to specify the actual field mapping, in this case assuming that we are going to perform an electrophysiology simulation with the CellML model so needing to map the membrane potential variable from the model to the OpenCMISS dependent field.